Hyaluronidase: Combination treatments

 A form of subcutaneous immunoglobulin (SCIG) that uses Hylenex to allow for a far greater volume of SCIG to be administered than would normally be possible to administer subcutaneously, providing a form of SCIG that can be dosed on a monthly basis, a longer period of time than other forms of SCIG allow.
 HyQvia had a rate of systemic adverse effects higher than traditional subcutaneous forms of immunoglobulin injection, but lower than those typical in IVIG patients.

 Hyaluronidase is available in some fixed-dose combination drug products in the United States: rituximab/hyaluronidase (Rituxan Hycela), trastuzumab/hyaluronidase-oysk (Herceptin Hylecta), daratumumab/hyaluronidase-fihj (Darzalex Faspro), pertuzumab/trastuzumab/hyaluronidase–zzxf (Phesgo).

 In July 2021, the US Food and Drug Administration (FDA) approved daratumumab and hyaluronidase-fihj in combination with pomalidomide and dexamethasone for adults with multiple myeloma who have received at least one prior line of therapy including lenalidomide and a proteasome inhibitor.

 Efgartigimod alfa/hyaluronidase (Vyvgart Hytrulo) was approved for the treatment of generalized myasthenia gravis in the United States in June 2023.

 Ocrelizumab/hyaluronidase (Ocrevus Zunovo) was approved for medical use in the United States in September 2024.

 Atezolizumab/hyaluronidase (Tecentriq Hybreza) was approved for medical use in the United States in September 2024.

 Nivolumab/hyaluronidase (Opdivo Qvantig) was approved for medical use in the United States in December 2024.

 In October 2025, the US Food and Drug Administration approved a combination of atezolizumab, hyaluronidase, and lurbinectedin for the treatment of adults with extensive-stage small cell lung cancer.

+Amivantamab/hyaluronidase (Rybrevant Faspro) was approved for medical use in the United States in December 2025.